kkhatke/Dataset_QA/README.md

 Streamlit application code that performs data quality assessment (DQA) on a CSV dataset.
 The application allows users to upload a CSV file, analyze the dataset, and generate a DQA report.
 The report includes information about column data types, counts of numerical values, NaN values, unique values, and special characters.
 Users can also change the data type of columns, remove duplicate rows, and download the updated dataset along with the DQA report.

-The application is well-structured and interactive, providing a user-friendly interface for performing data quality analysis.
 It's important to note that this application requires the Streamlit library to run.

 Here's a breakdown of the main components and functionalities of the code: